-BHSU history majors explore the worlds of American, European, and regional history.
+BHSU history majors explore the worlds of American, European, global, and local history.
 The Black Hills are full of fascinating history.
 Our surrounding area offers students the chance to study the Gold Rush, tour ghost towns, and learn about the Native American Cultures.

-Studying history at BHSU ensures an engaging student-centered experience with dynamic courses that offer the chance to study American, European, Latin American, African, and Native American history.
+Studying history at BHSU ensures an engaging student-centered experience with dynamic courses that offer the chance to study American, European, Latin American, African, Middle Eastern, and Native American history.
 Students can also learn outside of the classroom by traveling abroad with faculty members.
 Our location in the Black Hill allows for unique hands-on opportunities.
 Such as conducting research at the Case Library for Western Historical Studies or interning at one of the many museums in the surrounding area.
 Our History Department educates students inside and outside of the classroom and prepares graduates to enter into a variety of professional fields.
 Some benefits of studying history at BHSU are:

 RESEARCH: Our extensive connections within the surrounding community allow students to join in ongoing research on and off campus to gain hands-on experience in a field that they love!

 You can earn a certificate for specialized training in a specific area of public history.
 Including museums, historic site interpretation, and archives.

 *Current students, please refer to the DegreeWorks Dashboard in MyBHSU to confirm your major requirements.